Tangled hair is never fun, so you can imagine how terrible it can be when a fur-coated cat gets one.

 Cat Attitudes is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Why Do Cats Get Matted Fur

-As previously mentioned, cats generally know their ways around a fur coat and they typically take good care of themselves when it comes to detangling.
-However, there are some situations that can cause a get to get matted fur, such as:
+As previously mentioned, cats generally know their way around a fur coat and they typically take good care of themselves when it comes to detangling.
+However, some situations can cause a cat to get matted fur, such as:

 - Built-Up Dust and friction: Dust creates static charges that cause the hairs to tangle.
 When it builds up faster than the cat’s ability to groom itself, mats will occur.
 Similarly, the friction of the body against itself will cause static charges too.

 - Physical limitation: When cats are too old or overweight, it becomes harder for them to reach certain areas for grooming, which causes tangles and mats.